 Julie helped resuscitate Batman after the 1960’s television show crashed and the public’s fascination with anything with a bat logo on it faded by bringing in John Broome and Carmine Infantino to give the character a facelift, introducing Batgirl to the world before helping Denny O’Neil and Neal Adams rise to great standing as together they reintroduced reader to the Dark Knight.
 Julie would call on the duo again when Green Lantern fell into a state of disrepair as the Silver Age turned to bronze.

 Schwartz would eventually retire from DC in 1986 but remained involved with DC and the convention circuit until his death in 2004 at the age of 88.

 Not much is known of John Broome’s early years, but his interests in writing and science fiction led to crossing paths and becoming friends with Julius Schwartz who was two years older than Broome.
-Schwartz became Broome’s agent and helped him get published in a number of science fiction magazines in the 1940’s having already established himself writing comics under a number of pseudonyms.
+Schwartz became Broome’s agent and helped him get published in a number of science fiction magazines in the 1940s, having already established himself writing comics under a number of pseudonyms.
 When Schwartz joined All-American Comics his friend Broome followed him and began writing scripts for a great deal of their stable of books, creating tales from everyone from the Atom to the Justice Society of America to Green Lantern.
-Broome co-created the JSA’s time travelling villain Per Degaton, the Phantom Stranger and Detective Chimp along the way.
-As the Golden Age came to and end, Broome penned JSA and Green Lantern stories which served as some of their final appearances.
+Broome co-created the JSA’s time-traveling villain Per Degaton, the Phantom Stranger, and Detective Chimp along the way.
+As the Golden Age came to an end, Broome penned JSA and Green Lantern stories which served as some of their final appearances.